Takami-Marsh/Vehicle-Safety-Dynamics-Simulator/README.md

-# Vehicle Dynamics Simulator: Maximum Safe Speed on Curves
+# Vehicle Safety Dynamics Simulator: Maximum Safe Speed on Curves

 This project simulates the maximum safe speed a vehicle can achieve on curves without slipping or losing contact with the road, considering forces such as torque, friction, and aerodynamic drag.